 Not convinced?
 Then you should also know that “Glynn County was unique.
 It was the location of three critical wartime facilities: an airship base, a radar training school (at The King and Prince Resort!), and a Liberty shipyard.
 The Georgia coast also experienced a devastating German U-boat attack on April 8, 1942, when U-boat 123 torpedoed two tankers just 13 miles off the coast of St. Simons Island, killing 22 merchant mariners and covering the beach with oil for weeks after.”
 Told you it was interesting.
-Go learn more!
-(There are also bundle passes to the light house and museum here.)
+(There are also bundle passes to the lighthouse and museum here.)

-**East Beach Yoga: Founded by Traci Jo Lee, EBY is your boutique yoga studio, offering classes, workshops, retreats and more.
-They’re also an official lululemon retailer and all around amazing people.
+East Beach Yoga: Founded by Traci Jo Lee, EBY is your boutique yoga studio, offering classes, workshops, retreats, and more.
+They’re also an official lululemon retailer and all-around amazing people.
 Definitely make sure to vibe with them while you’re here.
-We suggest contacting them via Instagram, it’s one of their methods for reserving your space for class.
+We suggest contacting them via Instagram, it’s one of their methods for reserving your space for the class.